cossacklabs/product-docs/acra/getting-started/what-is-acra.md

 # What is Acra?
 An overview.

-Acra is a data security toolkit for modern distributed applications.
-It is written in Go, aimed for modern cloud applications that store sensitive data in PostgreSQL/mySQL-compatible SQL databases, and any other datastores.
-It enables application-level/field-level encryption of data in your application and a number of additional data security techniques to protect sensitive data in modern applications in a convenient way.
+Acra is a application-level encryption and data security toolkit for modern distributed applications.
+Acra allows application developers to encrypt sensitive data, manage the keys, apply tokenization, data masking, request filtering, generate audit logs and security events, automate reactions on security boundary - thus providing you with means to protect the data, detect incidents and respond to them.

-Acra consists of a number of engines (SQL Proxy, API service/proxy, in-app SDK) that enable applying security controls to the data exactly where the data flows, with shared crypto key storage and unified configuration language.
+Acra is written in Go, aimed for modern cloud applications that store sensitive data in PostgreSQL/mySQL-compatible SQL databases, and any other datastores.
+Acra consists of a number of engines (SQL Proxy, API service/proxy, in-app SDK) that enable applying security controls to the data exactly where the data flows, with  crypto key storage syncronised between all components.

 With Acra you can: